Grievous Bodily Harm Criminal Injury Claims Guide

 Their criteria for claiming are different from a normal personal injury claim though.
 For instance, you only have 2-years to claim through the CICA compensation scheme, the crime must’ve been reported to the police and the amount of compensation paid is different too.

-- If you have lost a foetus
+- Loss of a foetus

 |Injury Type||CICA Compensation||Details|